 Adjust the context toolbar settings.

-Select a stroke color from the Color panel.
+Select a stroke colour from the Colour panel.

 Drag on the page in the direction that you want the brush stroke to follow.